skip to content

 Biography

 I was an undergraduate and graduate student at St John's College, Cambridge.
 Since 2007 I have taught in the Faculty of Classics and been a Fellow of Emmanuel College.
-I have also spent time at Harvard University as a Kennedy Scholar, and the Freie Universität Berlin and Rostock University as a Humboldt Fellow.
+I have also spent time at Harvard University as a Kennedy Scholar, and at the Freie Universität Berlin and Rostock University as a Humboldt Fellow.

 Research